-Located in the north of the USA, Detroit is the most populous city in the state of Michigan.
-It has earned a reputation as being an American cultural hub, producing iconic contributions to the country’s music, art and design scenes.
+It is the most populous city in the state of Michigan, and has earned a reputation as being an American cultural hub, producing iconic contributions to the country’s automotive, music, art and design scenes.

-Known as the Motor City, Detroit is the cornerstone of the US automobile industry and home to the headquarters of manufacturing giants like General Motors, Ford and Chrysler.
+Detroit is still the cornerstone of the US automobile industry and home to the headquarters of manufacturing giants such as General Motors, Ford and Chrysler.
 Aside from this, other large sectors include general manufacturing, technology, finance and healthcare.

-Many museums in Detroit are found in the Cultural Centre Historic District, including the Detroit Institute of Arts, the Motown Historical Museum, the Henry Ford Museum, and the Museum of Contemporary Art.
+Many museums in Detroit are found in the Cultural Centre Historic District, including the Detroit Institute of Arts, the Motown Historical Museum, the Henry Ford Museum and the Museum of Contemporary Art.
 Perhaps the most poignant may be the stunning Charles H. Wright Museum of African American History.

 Detroit is slowly shaking off the shackles of a reputation of urban decay that has plagued it for years, and is now once again a buzzing metro with lively bars and eateries, plenty to see and do and a lively atmosphere of rebirth.
 It's no wonder the city is once again attracting new residents in their droves; it seems everyone wants to be part of Project Comeback.

 ►Check out our list of some of Detroit's best sights and attractions on the See and Do page